sanskrit/raw_etexts_english/blogs/manasataramgini/2007-08-12_battles-raging-on-many-fronts.md

 +++
-title = "Battles raging on manyxa0fronts"
+title = "Battles raging on many fronts"

 +++
 On the front of jIva-sUtra parama padAratha we had faced a terrible